etcinit/vertex/README.md

 make
 ```

+> **NOTE:** These commands will only allow you to build and login to the container.
+They will not automatically bind ports for your servers.
+See the sections below for instructions on how to get servers running and binding ports.

 #### Option 2: Using Docker Compose

 With Docker Compose, it is also pretty easy to get a container running: